peterbe/slimmer/README.txt

-slimmer.py is a whitespace optimizer for CSS, HTML and XHTML output.
+slimmer.py is a whitespace optimizer for CSS, Javascript, HTML and XHTML output.
 It's written by Peter Bengtsson, peter@fry-it.com in 2004-2009.
 Still maintained in 2010.